This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Autumn

-Similar to spring, fall sees milder temperatures and fewer visitors, making it a good option for a post-summer break.
-Spain turns the most beautiful shades of russet and yellow during fall and hotels and other accommodation are reasonably priced at this time.
+Similar to spring, fall in Europe sees milder temperatures and fewer visitors, making it a good option for a post-summer break.
+Spain turns the most beautiful shades of russet and yellow during fall, and accommodation is reasonably priced at this time.

 Winter